jainilrajwaniya/product/README.md

 ## About Product

-Product is a api application, with all the required apis one by one:-
+Product is a api application. nelow are the response of all the given requirements one by one:-

 ## 1. Scheduled Data Fetching: Set up Laravel task scheduler for data fetching every 2 hours.